 Congenital heart disease complications may not develop until years after initial treatment.
 Because the severity of congenital heart disease varies widely, the range of possible complications does, too.
 However, some common problems or complications that may develop in adulthood include:

-- Abnormal heart rhythms (arrhythmias).
+Abnormal heart rhythms (arrhythmias).
 Heart rhythm problems (arrhythmias) occur when the electrical impulses in your heart that coordinate your heartbeats don't function properly, causing your heart to beat too fast, too slow or irregularly.
 Heart rhythm problems are common in people who have congenital heart disease.

 Endocarditis generally occurs when bacteria or other germs from another part of your body, such as your mouth, enter your bloodstream and lodge in your heart.
 Left untreated, endocarditis can damage or destroy your heart valves or trigger a stroke.
-The consequences can be life-threatening.
-Your doctor may prescribe antibiotics to lower your risk of developing endocarditis.
+If you have a prosthetic heart valve or your heart was repaired with prosthetic material, or if your heart defect wasn't completely repaired, your doctor may prescribe antibiotics to lower your risk of developing endocarditis.

 Medications can improve the signs and symptoms of chronic heart failure and lead to improved survival.
-Lifestyle changes, such as exercising, eating food with less salt (sodium), managing stress, treating depression, managing hypertension and especially losing excess weight, also can help prevent fluid buildup and improve your quality of life.
+Lifestyle changes — such as exercising, eating food with less salt (sodium), managing stress and losing excess weight — also can help prevent fluid buildup and improve your quality of life.

 Some congenital heart defects can cause more blood to flow to the lungs, increasing pressure.
-As the pressure builds, your heart's lower right chamber (right ventricle) must work harder to pump blood through your lungs, eventually causing the heart muscle to weaken and sometimes to fail completely.
+As the pressure builds, your heart's lower right chamber (right ventricle) must work harder to pump blood through your lungs, eventually causing the heart muscle to weaken and sometimes to fail.
 If this problem isn't caught early, permanent lung artery damage can occur.

-Some heart defects may be minor early in life, but may cause problems in adulthood.
+Some heart defects may be minor early in life but may cause problems in adulthood.
 In other cases, a valve that has been repaired or replaced in childhood may require further surgery as an adult.
 Other types of surgical or catheter-based treatments performed in childhood also may require repeat procedures later in life.